JohnPaulinePineda/Portfolio_Project_42/docs/index.md

 #### 1.3.3.2 Missing Data Imputation <a class="anchor" id="1.3.3.2"></a>

-[Iterative Imputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.IterativeImputer.html) is based on the [Multivariate Imputation by Chained Equations](https://journals.sagepub.com/doi/10.1177/0962280206074463) (MICE) algorithm - an imputation method based on fully conditional specification, where each incomplete variable is imputed by a separate model.
-As a sequential regression imputation technique, the algorithm imputes an incomplete column (target column) by generating plausible synthetic values given other columns in the data.
-Each incomplete column must act as a target column, and has its own specific set of predictors.
-For predictors that are incomplete themselves, the most recently generated imputations are used to complete the predictors prior to prior to imputation of the target columns.

-[Linear Regression](https://link.springer.com/book/10.1007/978-1-4757-3462-1) explores the linear relationship between a scalar response and one or more covariates by having the conditional mean of the dependent variable be an affine function of the independent variables.
-The relationship is modeled through a disturbance term which represents an unobserved random variable that adds noise.
-The algorithm is typically formulated from the data using the least squares method which seeks to estimate the coefficients by minimizing the squared residual function.
-The linear equation assigns one scale factor represented by a coefficient to each covariate and an additional coefficient called the intercept or the bias coefficient which gives the line an additional degree of freedom allowing to move up and down a two-dimensional plot.

 1. Missing data for numeric variables were imputed using the iterative imputer algorithm with a  linear regression estimator.
     * <span style="color: #FF0000">GDPPER</span>: Null.Count = 1
     * <span style="color: #FF0000">FORARE</span>: Null.Count = 1